 Diski died this morning, sadly.
 Ominously, no pieces by her had appeared recently.

-― 🐸 a hairy, howling toad torments a man whose wife is deathly i (James Morrison), Thursday, 28 April 2016 23:28 (two years ago) Permalink
+― 🐸 a hairy, howling toad torments a man whose wife is deathly i (James Morrison), Thursday, 28 April 2016 23:28 (three years ago) Permalink

 Nifty thing of 100 de-paywalled 'diary' articles from various places/events around the world: http://www.lrb.co.uk/archive/100-diaries

 ― James Morrison, Friday, 19 August 2016 00:49 (two years ago) Permalink

 definitely one of those times when i regret not having a subscription to the lrb: vaneigem on bosch